jwhougland/DataDrivenUTRepo/README.md

 # DataDrivenUTRepo
- Experiment with data driven unit testing with a CSV source for the data that is run against C# code
+ Experiment with data driven unit testing with a data row annotations above test methods that are run against a basic calculator class in a .NET Core C# console application.